smurilogs/msoe-embeddedsystems-seasonlabs/README.md

 ##### Requirements:

-This lab it was introduced the use of alphanumeric LCD displays.
-The interface between the LCD display and the ATmega328p could be easily implemented by the use of a pre-defined structure and relatively high-level functions described in include files recommended to be used in this lab.
+This lab it was introduced the interfacing of the ATmega328P's GPIO with a LCD display.
+The LCD module interfaced is the HD44780.

-In the basic assignment, it is shown a simple system that was able to receive the signals of buttons (1 and 2) to get their states and activate events from them.
+In the first part of this lab, it's shown a simple system that was able to receive digital signals from two push-buttons to activate events on the LCD display.
 Basically, the LCD display shows the state of button one, presenting ‘1’ to button pressed and ‘0’ to not pressed.
 At the same time, button two is used to blink a character in the display when it is held pressed.

-The purpose of the advanced assignment of this project is to make use of a LCD display to show a counter that can be incremented (if button one is pressed) or decremented (if button one is pressed while button two is held pressed).
-To make better use of these buttons, it was implemented a system that uses delays and loops to avoid the detection of bouncing from mechanical switches that are being used in this assignment, and also, prevent that multiple events were detected when buttons are pressed.
+In the second part of this lab, it's to made use of the LCD display to show a counter that can be incremented (if button one is pressed) or decremented (if button one is pressed while button two is held pressed).
+To make better use of these push-buttons activations, it was implemented a system that uses delays and loops to avoid the detection of bouncing from mechanical switches that are being used in this lab and also prevent that multiple events were detected when buttons are pressed.

 ##### Built with: